 Concerns about opiates: Information for patients and carers

-Addiction is rare when a strong painkiller is used in the right dose to relieve pain.
+Addiction is very rare when a strong painkiller is used in the right dose to relieve cancer pain

-Side effects such as nausea and drowsiness are common when strong painkillers are started, or when the dose is increased - but these side effects wear off after a day or two.
+Side effects such as nausea and drowsiness are common when strong painkillers are started, or when the dose is increased.
+These side effects wear off after a day or two

-People worry that if morphine is used early in an illness, then it may not work if the pain gets worse.
-This isn't true.
-The dose can be increased or switched to another strong pain killer.
+Many people worry that if morphine is used early in an illness, then it may not work if the pain gets worse.
+This isn't true

 The 4 minute video below from Dr Pete Nightingale explains the different types of drugs to treat pain effectively at the end of life.
 He also discusses common myths about morphine.